Itchy & Scratchy & Marge: Cultural references

 The scene where Maggie hits Homer over the head with a mallet is an extensive parody of the shower scene from Psycho, in which the music and camera angles are almost identical.
 The music heard while the children play outside is the first movement of Beethoven's Pastoral Symphony, and is similar to a segment of the Disney film Fantasia.
 Nelson whitewashing a fence at the end of the sequence is a reference to The Adventures of Tom Sawyer and resembles Norman Rockwells painting Tom Sawyer (Whitewashing the Fence).
+Maggie would also shoot at Homer's photo in the eye, ala the shooting death of Moe Greene in The Godfather.